The Media Relations team (which includes the press office) should be your first point of contact for local, national, international and trade media.

 Consent for external organisations is granted by the Communications team, read details of how to obtain consent.

 Please note: due to the coronavirus pandemic, most requests to film, photograph or record on campus cannot currently be accommodated.

 What to do if you’re contacted by the media about a sensitive issue

 If you’re contacted by a journalist about a sensitive or controversial issue, what you say could have an impact on the reputation of the University.

 If you’re contacted by the media about an issue you are concerned about:

-- you can find out what information is being requested, but be careful not to admit liability or speculate on anything.
-You don’t have to give any response there and then
+- you can find out what information is being requested but be careful not to speculate – remember that you don’t have to give any response there and then

-Please contact the University Secretariat in the case of an incident or if the media are contacting you directly about a contentious issue, and media relations will work with the Secretariat to issue any statements on behalf of the University.
+Please contact the University Secretariat in the case of an incident or if members of the media are contacting you directly about a contentious issue.
+Members of the Media Relations team will work with the Secretariat to issue any statements on behalf of the University.